Milanzor/webpack-watched-glob-entries-plugin/README.md

       }
     )

-    ... // At the plugin definition in your config
+    ... // At the plugin definition

     plugins: [
         new WebpackWatchedGlobEntries(),